esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Prokopec&Ubelaker Aesthetic Method.md

 <img src="https://github.com/user-attachments/assets/80709e15-2a69-4007-a77f-54af1ee57b7f" width="500">

-The goal here is to have a linear measurement from the anterior view at the maximum width of the soft nose.
+The goal here is to have a linear measurement from the anterior view at the maximum width of the hard tissue nose.

 <img src="https://github.com/user-attachments/assets/768511bf-3b65-4015-91a3-7f3a7a5c1ed5" width="500">